ABC National Gun Dog Championships

 At the 2017 Board of Directors meeting, it was voted to ask AKC for the creation of two additional National Gun Dog titles, so that ABC could host two foot handled Gun Dog National stakes and two horseback handled Gun Dog National stakes.
 The two additional National Walking Gun Dog titles & stakes were approved by AKC in December 2018.

-At the 2018 Board of Directors meeting, it was voted to run the two foot handled National Gun Dog stakes at Ionia, MI and to run the two horseback handled National Gun Dog stakes at Booneville, AR.
-These 4 National Gun Dog stakes will be the ABC National Gun Dog Championship, ABC National Amateur Gun Dog Championship, ABC National Walking Gun Dog Championship, and ABC Amateur Walking Gun Dog Championship.
+At the 2018 Board of Directors meeting, it was voted to run the two foot handled National Gun Dog stakes at Ionia, MI and to run the two horseback handled National Gun Dog stakes at Booneville, AR following the ABC National All Age Championships.
+These 4 National Gun Dog stakes will be listed as the ABC National Gun Dog Championship, ABC National Amateur Gun Dog Championship, ABC National Walking Gun Dog Championship, and ABC Amateur Walking Gun Dog Championship.

 In the Open, there have been several two-time winners of this event: Jessen's Lit'l Dab of Dude (1987, 1988), Magnum's Masked Man (1990, 1991), Winchester of Hanging Jaze (1995, 1999), JDZ Roc's Ardent Boomer (1996, 1997), Hit's All Jack'd Up (2011, 2012) and High Hopes Dark Nite (2013, 2014).
 In the Amateur, since it's inception in 2002, there have been two two-time winners of this event: Callistar del Prado (2003, 2004), Clyde's Double Trouble (2005, 2007), and Hopes Chief Of Crosscreek (2015, 2018).
 There have been several dogs to win both the Open & Amateur event: Peter Gun and High Hopes Dark Nite.